 Additionally, we are collecting data that implicates CCS in a variety of behavioral disorders, including substance abuse, violence, and suicide.

 Of less urgency, but perhaps no less important, are the many functional and adaptive problems caused by not addressing CCS.
-Our data indicates that athletes who address and resolve CCS are suffering fewer joint and musculo-skeletal injuries.
+Our data indicate that athletes who address and resolve CCS are suffering fewer joint and musculoskeletal injuries.
 Patients report (and treatment outcome measures validate) better posture, fewer balance problems, reduced or eliminated pain, and many other positive benefits.
-We have a comprehensive list (the following list are elements of the outcome measures, but there are a number of additional ones we use) of both objective (Kinetisense score; time to maximum cognitive triad load in rehabilitation; academic performance; behavioral incidents or infractions, RBANS follow-up scores, etc.) and subjective (reported sleep levels, self-report depression and anxiety inventories, observed gait, posture, and emotional changes, etc.) outcome measures that guide treatment interventions and demonstrate treatment progress and positive outcomes.
+We have a comprehensive list (the following list are elements of the outcome measures, but there are a number of additional ones we use) of both objectives (Kinetisense score; time to maximum cognitive triad load in rehabilitation; academic performance; behavioral incidents or infractions, RBANS follow-up scores, etc.) and subjective (reported sleep levels, self-report depression and anxiety inventories, observed gait, posture, and emotional changes, etc.) outcome measures that guide treatment interventions and demonstrate treatment progress and positive outcomes.

 Finally, resolving CCS removes an important obstacle to individuals of all ages functioning and achieving at their highest possible level.
 CCS may result in talented athletes not functioning at their highest potential, limiting athletic scholarships and possible professional competition.
 It may also result in lower student achievement, lower college-aptitude scores, eliminating entrance into a university of their choice; it can result in chronic pain and chronically poor performance in a variety of areas that may be misattributed to laziness, “hypochondria,” lack of ability, stupidity, clumsiness, and a number of other inaccurate, pejorative perceptions.
-We believe that individuals of all ages should achieve homeostasis, be capable of performing at their best in whatever endeavor they choose, and give themselves every opportunity to achieve a pain-free life with reduced risk of dementia or other later-in-life brain disorders.
+We believe that individuals of all ages should achieve homeostasis, be capable of performing at their best in whatever endeavor they choose, and give themselves every opportunity to achieve a pain-free life with a reduced risk of dementia or other later-in-life brain disorders.